Our Sustainable History and Value Creation Model

 A daifukucho ledger from the time of ITOCHU's founding

-160 Years of History and Sustainability
+More than 160 Years of History and Sustainability

-The headquarters with modern amenities built in 1915
+Headquarters with modern amenities, built in 1915